tdenniston/bish/README.md

 Currently, Bish is still a very new language.
 I am adding new features as fast as I can, but it is bound not to support something you might like.
 In that case, see if you can implement it and submit a pull request!

+As a side note, I won't stop you, but you would probably be crazy to use Bish in any sort of production environment until it stabilizes a bit more.

 ## Examples

 ##### Function calls